canonical/data-science-stack/docs/tutorial/getting-started.rst

 Overview
 ^^^^^^^^
-The Data Science Stack (DSS) is a ready-made environment that makes it seamless to run GPU enabled containerised Machine Learning (ML) environments.
+Data Science Stack (DSS) is a ready-made environment that makes it seamless to run GPU-enabled containerised Machine Learning (ML) environments.
 It provides easy access to a solution for developing and optimising ML models, utilising the machine's GPUs and allowing users to utilise different ML environment images based on their needs.

 Prerequisites
 ^^^^^^^^^^^^^